Improves overall sleep & helps with jet lag

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

-Take 1-2 capsules before bedtime with/without food, or as directed by a qualified health care practitioner.
+Take one to two capsules before bedtime with or without food, or as directed by a qualified health care practitioner.

-Consult a health care practitioner prior to use if taking carbidopa or drugs/supplements with serotonergic activity.
+Consult a health care practitioner prior to use if taking sedatives, hypnotic medication, psychotropic medications, blood pressure medication, anticoagulant, anticonvulsant, steroids, carbidopa or drugs/supplements with serotonergic activity.
 These may include, but are not limited to, L-tryptophan, S-adenosylmethionine (SAMe), St. John’s Wort, antidepressants, pain killers, cough/cold medication containing dextromethorphan, anti-nausea, anti-blood pressure and anti-migraine medication.
 Discontinue use and consult a health care practitioner if you show signs of weakness, oral ulcers, or abdominal pain accompanied by severe muscle pain or if you experience skin changes.
-Some people may experience gastrointestinal disturbances such as diarrhea, nausea, vomiting and abdominal pain as well as drowsiness.
-Do not use if you have scleroderma.
-Hypersensitivity (e.g. allergy) has been known to occur; in which case, discontinue use.
-Do not drive or use machinery for 5 hours after taking Ortho•Sleep™.
+Mild gastrointestinal symptoms (e.g. nausea, vomiting, or cramping) and hypersensitivity (e.g. allergy) has been known to occur; in which case, discontinue use.
+Some people may experience drowsiness.
+Do not drive or use machinery for five hours after taking Ortho Sleep™.
 Exercise caution if engaging in activities requiring mental alertness.
-Do not use if you are pregnant, breastfeeding, trying to conceive, or taking immunosuppressive drugs.
-Not to be used by individuals under the age of 18 or those with a medical condition such as a hormonal disorder, diabetes, liver or kidney disease, cerebral palsy, seizure disorders, migraine, depression and or hypertension.
-Consult a health care practitioner if sleeplessness persists continuously for more than 3 weeks (chronic insomnia).
-Consult a health care practitioner if symptoms persist or worsen.
+Consult a health care practitioner prior to use if you have asthma, cardiovascular disease, immune system disease, hormonal disorder, diabetes or hypoglycaemia, liver or chronic kidney disease, cerebral palsy, seizure disorders, migraine, depression and/or hypertension, if sleeplessness persists continuously for more than three weeks (chronic insomnia or if symptoms persist or worsen.
 Consumption with alcohol, other medications or health products with sedative properties is not recommended.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.